- 6.7–7.9 in

 Feeds primarily on ground.
 Picks food from ground, and scratches some in litter with both feet.
 Comes to feeders.

-Partners in Flight estimates a global breeding population of 2 million with 100 percent breeding in Canada and 100 percent wintering in the U.S. This U.S.-Canada Strewardship species rates a 13 out of 20 on the Continental Concern Score and is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action.
+There is little information on Harris's Sparrow population trends.
+Partners in Flight estimates a global breeding population of 2 million with 100% wintering in the U.S., and 100% breeding in Canada.
+This species rates a 13 out of 20 on the Continental Concern Score.
+It is a U.S.-Canada Stewardship species.
+Harris's Sparrow is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Because of remote nesting area and preference for disturbed areas on wintering grounds, the Harris's Sparrow is unlikely to be negatively affected by human activities.
-Christmas Bird Count numbers appear stable.

 - Norment, C. J., and S. A. Shackleton.
 1993.
 Harris's Sparrow (Zonotrichia querula).
 In The Birds of North America, No. 64 (A. Poole, and F. Gill, eds.).
 The Academy of Natural Sciences, Philadelphia, PA, and The American Ornithologists' Union, Washington, D.C.